ethanfuerst/mpg-dashboard/README.md

 *mpg_data.ipynb* - notebook that provides insight to mpg from clean_c_data.csv and clean_m _data.csv

+*mpg_workbook.ipynb* - notebook where I work on adding other columns or other things

 *mpgdatavis.twb* - tableau workbook where I visualize all data and create a dashboard

 *mpg_vis.ipynb* - notebook where I visualize data with matplotlib/seaborn and other python packages